mohamedhamada1/Video-Player/README.md

 videoPlayerModule :- this is class to provide instance as I'm using dagger

 others packages

 di :- utils class for dagger
 callback:- it has callback class to communicate between layout and controller

 test

-I have test this app on s7 , s8 and emulator for tablet I did some test case using Robolectric for VideoPlayerActivity to check configuration for different mobile and tablet
+I have test this app on s7 , s8 and emulator for tablet.

+I did some test case using Robolectric for VideoPlayerActivity to check configuration for different mobile and tablet.